 We are preparing to train a new group of volunteer docents.
 If you are interested in learning more about this vibrant community within our museum, please join us on Sept.
-22, 2021 at 10:30 a.m. to hear about the program.
+22, 2022 at 10:30 a.m. to hear about the program.
+Email firstname.lastname@example.org with any questions or to RSVP.

 Docents lead tours for groups of all ages, from K-12 students to adults.
 They introduce visitors to The James Museum’s collection, making works of art meaningful and accessible.
 Docent candidates of all backgrounds and abilities are welcome.
 No prior training in art history is required.
 Below are the benefits and requirements for joining the program.